 engage the venture arms of participating utilities and other venture groups in

 facilitate connections but we don’t participate in the investment discussions.

 Does EPRI or the utilities ask for equity for participation?

 No. We are seeking paid pilot demonstrations in a number of innovation areas.
 However, if you are actively raising, you will have the opportunity to engage the venture arms of participating utilities and other venture groups in our network.
 We facilitate connections but we don’t participate in the investment discussions.

 What information do I need to provide?

-Along with the questions included in the application, we’ll ask you to upload an overview deck of your company and innovation, information on 3rd party validation, market traction, a short (nothing fancy required) video and a one-page overview of your proposed demonstration.
+Along with the questions included in the application, we’ll ask you to upload an overview deck of your company and innovation, information on third-party validation, market traction, a short (nothing fancy required) video, and a one-page overview of a concept demonstration project.